TileDB-Inc/TileDB-Vector-Search/experimental/python/README.md

 <cmake --build . or make -j4 etc.>
 ```

-3. Change directory to `fvp-build/python`.
+2. Look at `fvp-build/python`.
 There should be a Python extension module:

 ```
 pydev ❯ pwd